Squidtyper/Cub3D/README.md

 quit the program cleanly.

 ## **How to run**
-First we need to install the graphical library <br>
+First we need to install the graphical library: <br>
-Library and step to install it are listed here [MLX42](https://github.com/codam-coding-college/MLX42)
+The steps to install it are listed here [MLX42](https://github.com/codam-coding-college/MLX42)

-clone this repository in your computer and open it
+Clone this repository in your computer and open it
 ```
 git clone https://github.com/Squidtyper/Cub3D.git; cd Cub3D
 ```